-The great thing about Music Unlimited and the older, more limited, Amazon Prime service on Echo is the brilliant way it uses Alexa's voice recognition and cloud database mining skills.
+The great thing about Music Unlimited on Echo is the brilliant way it uses Alexa's voice recognition and cloud database mining skills.

 Tracks can be selected, favourited and skipped in all the usual ways, but thanks to the miracle of metadata you can also ask it for "happy 80s music" or "melancholic heavy metal" or even "Sad Abba tunes from the 70s".